pdelbarrio/frequencies-game/frequencies-game.md

 El jugador debe moverse e interactuar con otro elemento que se mueve aleatoriamente por el canvas para lograr equilibrar su nivel de frecuencia.
 El jugador tiene 0 nivel de frecuencia y el otro elemento tiene 10, cuando colisionen ambos deben ponerse a 5.
 En este MVP hay una cuenta atrás de 10 segundos.
 Si consigue equilibrarse gana, si pasa el tiempo sin equilibrarse pierde.

 The player has to interact with another element that move randomly around the canvas to balance their frequency level.
 The player has 0 level of frequency and the other element has 10.
 When they collide, both levels must have equal frequency level, 5 in this case.
 In this MVP there's a countdown of 10 seconds.
-If the player get balanced with the other element wins, if the times run out without getting balanced, the player loses.
+If the player gets balanced with the other element wins, if the time runs out without getting balanced, the player loses.

 ## Backlog